We've seen books on trilobites and even graptolites but now we

 Bill Ausich of Ohio State authored the Cincinnatian chapter.
 He briefly explains the geographic setting, age, and environment of the Cincinnatian.
 A more detailed and readable description is presented about the depositional environment as it changed from the Kope through the Maysvillian and the Richmondian.
 Here Ausich explains the cycles of changing sea level right up to the terminal glaciation event that ended the Ordovician.
 Preservation of crinoid assemblages in the Cincinnatian and the role of periodic storm generated deposits is explained.
-Crinoids mentioned in this chapter include the two Cincinnaticrinus species, Ohiocrinus, Ectenocrinus, Glyptocrinus, Pychnocrinus, Gaurocrinus, Cupulocrinus, Xenocrinus and the multi-plated crinoid holdfast Lichenocrinus.
-Cincinnaticrinus, Ohiocrinus, Glyptocrinus and Pychnocrinus are discussed in some detail.
-Included are some really fine line drawings of "living" Cincinnaticrinus and Pychnocrinus.
+Crinoids mentioned in this chapter include the two Cincinnaticrinus species, Ohiocrinus, Ectenocrinus, Glyptocrinus, Pycnocrinus, Gaurocrinus, Cupulocrinus, Xenocrinus and the multi-plated crinoid holdfast Lichenocrinus.
+Cincinnaticrinus, Ohiocrinus, Glyptocrinus and Pycnocrinus are discussed in some detail.
+Included are some really fine line drawings of "living" Cincinnaticrinus and Pycnocrinus.

 I obviously can't get into detail about all of the crinoids and information covered in Fossil Crinoids.
 One of the memorable highlights that stuck in my mind included evidence of color preservation in a number of crinoids in many geologic ages (Chapter 4 Taphonomy).
 Others included floating crinoids of the Lower Devonian with a bulbous floatation device for a holdfast (Chapter 11), Lower Jurassic floating crinoids that hung pendant-like attached to driftwood (Chapters 22 and 23), and Jurassic crinoids with stems over 60 feet long (Chapter 23).